MetaMask/mm-docs-v2/snaps/reference/rpc-api.md

 Each snap entry can include a `version` to install.
 The default is the latest version.

-When calling this method, it takes as a parameter one object containing:
+When calling this method, specify an object containing:

 - `snapId` - The ID of the snap to invoke.
 - `request` - The JSON-RPC request object to send to the invoked snap.